liddyv/MarathonRaceApp/README.md

 # MarathonRaceApp
-Final Project: Marathon race runners
+User Story:
-User Story: A sports company has hired you to write an application that would simulate a marathon race between interesting groups of participants.
+A sports company has hired you to write an application that would simulate a marathon race between interesting groups of participants.
 They could be slow as a tortoise, as fast as a hare, and anything in between.
 The runners differ in their speed and how often they need to rest.
 Some may be slow and never rest; others may run fast but lose steam quickly and rest a